dotnetdeveloper20xx/HowToBecomeASeniorDeveloper/README.md

 ## Chapter 7: Interview Questions

-1. What is the difference between Task and Thread?
+1. **What is the difference between Task and Thread?**

+   * Task is a higher-level API for concurrency, managed by the Task Scheduler, while Thread is a lower-level construct for creating threads manually.

-2. When should you use async/await over Task.Run()?
+2. **When should you use async/await over Task.Run()?**

+   * Use async/await for I/O-bound tasks (e.g., network calls).
+Use Task.Run() for CPU-bound tasks in console applications.

-3. What is a deadlock, and how do you prevent it in async code?
+3. **What is a deadlock, and how do you prevent it in async code?**

+   * A deadlock occurs when two tasks wait for each other, causing a freeze.
+Prevent it using ConfigureAwait(false) for library code.

-4. What is the difference between Parallel.For and Task.Run()?
+4. **What is the difference between Parallel.For and Task.Run()?**

+   * Parallel.For is for data parallelism (multiple iterations), while Task.Run is for launching a background task.

-5. How can you cancel a Task?
+5. **How can you cancel a Task?**

+   * Use a CancellationToken and pass it to the Task method.

-6. What is ConfigureAwait(false), and when should you use it?
+6. **What is ConfigureAwait(false), and when should you use it?**

+   * It prevents async tasks from capturing the current synchronization context, avoiding deadlocks in library code.

 ---

 ## Conclusion

 This guide provides a complete understanding of Async Programming and Multithreading in C#, including Threads, Tasks, Async/Await, and Parallel Programming.
 Mastering these concepts is essential for building scalable, responsive applications.